bplmaps/lmec-main-site/content/education/university.md

 * digital humanities
 * media studies

-We welcome university teachers to [bring your students to the Map Center](#class-visits) for a virtual visit, or to [work with us](#collaborative-learning) in developing a course exercise that draws on historical collections or digital humanities skills.
+We welcome university teachers to [bring your students to the Leventhal Center](#class-visits) for a virtual visit, or to [work with us](#collaborative-learning) in developing a course exercise that draws on historical collections or digital humanities skills.
 For students, we offer [many resources](#student-research) that may be helpful for research papers, presentations, and creative projects.

-## Visiting the Map Center with a class{#class-visits}
+## Visiting the Leventhal Center with a class{#class-visits}

 The LMEC curatorial and library team welcomes university classes to visit our collections and exhibition, either through an in-person trip to the Central Library in Copley Square or via a remote visit.
 We offer **broad overview lessons** on historical geography, critical cartography, Boston history, and research in the map collections, as well as **thematically-focused discussions** of specific groups of objects or exhibition topics.
 We also offer **instruction in digital methods** for geography and cartography.